-So, the sleep deprived teenager either naps or sleeps in, usually on the weekend during school time but daily on breaks and summer.
+So, the sleep deprived teenager either naps or sleeps in, usually on the weekend.
 After getting up around noon on Saturday the debt may be paid...that is until the teen stays up Saturday night and then sleeps in on Sunday AM (or takes a nap.)
 Now, he or she isn't tired at bedtime on Sunday night because of sleeping in or taking a nap.
 Then s/he has to get up early for school Monday morning ... bang!
 Back into sleep debt!
 So, how do you recognize chronic sleep debt?
 The #1 sign is difficulty getting up and out of bed on one's own in the morning.
 Other signs include chronic fatigue, increased grouchy or irritable behavior, poor concentration, dulled thinking, and moodiness; all this improves with a good night's sleep.
-Chronic sleep deprivation harms encoding of memories (especially learning and long term), limits production of neurotransmitters needed to function well the next day, makes medicines work less well, and can even cause weight gain and heart disease!
+Chronic sleep deprivation can even cause weight gain and heart disease!

 This pattern gets amplified with school breaks such as 3 day weekends, Thanksgiving break, Christmas break, spring break, and worst of all, summer ... or college.
 Frequently the youth is allowed or demands to sleep in "because it's vacation."
 When the sleep deprivation debt gets chronic, a pattern of staying up late (midnight, 2 AM or even later) and sleeping late (11 AM, noon, or even later) takes hold and for many becomes virtually unchangeable, "I can't go to sleep even if I do go to bed earlier!", "I can't get up earlier even if I want to!".
-This is now called Sleep Phase Shift Disorder and is a diagnosable disorder of sleep often related to Insomnia.
-This is essentially what shift workers experience and fits the severe jet lag of flying to Europe or Asia and back.
+This is now called Sleep Phase Disorder and is a diagnosable disorder of sleep.
+This is essentially what shift workers experience and the severe jet lag of flying to Europe or Asia and back.
 A few people are little affected by such sleep cycle shifts, some become stuck in this new pattern for years (eg., college students sleeping through afternoon classes), some are just called "night owls" who choose to work evening or night shift, and most of us struggle greatly (or should I say their parents struggle greatly) trying to reset their clocks, not really understanding what they have done to themselves.
 Doctors see this often, especially after the long Christmas break and as summer ends and school begins each year.

 As mentioned earlier, some people can make this adjustment easier than others.
 I have seen teens and young adults who sleep through multiple alarms, door pounding, yelling, water dumpings, and being dragged out of bed.
 As mentioned above, some choose to lead an "evening shift" lifestyle that unfortunately doesn't fit well with the primary job of children and teens...school.
-Two of the other most powerful motivators to get up early regularly for older teens and young adults are a paying job and/or a crying baby (not yet please!).
+Two of the other most powerful motivators to get up early regularly for older teens and young adults are a paying job and/or a baby (not yet please!).
 Once sleep phase disorder is identified, the treatment is straightforward.